CrosseyeJack/ConfigManager/README.md

+# WARNING!
+I'm hack and slashing parts of this codebase, Expect it to have breaking changes from the forked codebase...

 Wifi connection and configuration manager for ESP8266 and ESP32.

 Forked from [https://github.com/nrwiersma/ConfigManager](https://github.com/nrwiersma/ConfigManager).
 The lib was close but still had some issues for my use case.
 So time to fork it and mod it.